When to Worry About Irregular Periods

 UFE is a great less-invasive alternative to fibroid removal surgery.
-Our team of specialists and physicians have extensive experience utilizing minimally-invasive techniques for treatment of uterine fibroids.
+Our team of specialists and physicians have extensive experience utilizing minimally invasive techniques for the treatment of uterine fibroids.
 That means you can always feel good about getting uterine fibroid treatment from us.

 During a UFE procedure, a tiny catheter goes into the uterine artery that supplies blood to the fibroid.
 The doctor then injects small particles through the catheter to block blood flow to the fibroid.
 This causes the fibroid tumor to shrink and eventually die.

-After UFE, a majority of patients recover within 1-2 weeks, and experience a lighter and shorter menstrual cycle in the future.
+After UFE, a majority of patients recover within one to two weeks and experience a lighter and shorter menstrual cycle in the future.

 Other benefits of UFE include: